 How Do I Know If My Baby Has Reflux?

 There are lots of reasons why babies don’t sleep well.
-They might be hungry, overtired, not tired enough, over-stimulated, too hot, too cold or it could be reflux or colic.
-If you think your baby is showing signs of reflux then take a look at the full list of symptoms on Does my Baby have Reflux? to see if this sounds like your baby.
+They might be hungry, overtired, not tired enough, over-stimulated, too hot, too cold or it could be reflux or some completely different unknown reason!

 2. Time their feeds carefully

 Reflux is exhausting for both parents and baby.
 Everybody needs to sleep better to be able to tackle the symptoms of baby reflux.
-Try out these 4 ways with your baby to see if it will help them to sleep better.
-If you need help with anything else related to reflux take a look at Reflux the essential guide for parents.
-It has helpful hacks and tips on weaning, teething, CMPA and going out with reflux.
+Try out these four ways with your baby to see if it will help them to sleep better.
+If you need help with anything else related to reflux take a look at these blog posts covering all things related to reflux including weaning, breastfeeding, dairy-free.